shigeyukey/shige-addons-wiki/src/confirm-deletion-of-the-card-in-reviewer.md

 ### How to use

 * Auto displays a popup when deleting a note using the reviewer's shortcut key or More button.
+Press Yes to delete the note, press No to cancel.
 * You can optionally change which button the popup focuses by default (Yes or No).
 Unchecked defaults to Yes, checked defaults to No.
 * You can optionally change the popup's ask text.
 Default:`"Really delete the current note and all of its cards?"`